scipy.sparse.csgraph.

 Parameters:

-csgrapharray, matrix, or sparse matrix, 2 dimensions
+csgrapharray_like, or sparse array or matrix, 2 dimensions

 The N x N array of non-negative distances representing the input graph.